Make sure you don’t miss anything as you enroll in Medicare with this handy Medicare enrollment checklist from Kasasa Care.

 Medicare is divided into parts.
 Part A and Part B make up Original Medicare (what you get through the government), Part C is also known as Medicare Advantage, and Part D is prescription drug coverage.
 Here’s what each part includes:

-- Medicare Part B is medical insurance, which covers certain doctors’ services, outpatient care, labs, medical supplies, and preventative services.
+Medicare Part B is medical insurance, which covers certain doctors’ services, outpatient care, labs, medical supplies, and preventive services.

 You may be automatically enrolled in Medicare Part A on your 65th birthday — this is because most people don’t usually pay a monthly premium for this type of coverage.
 If you’d like Part B (which has a monthly premium of around $148, depending on your income), you must elect for it.